-Prerequisites and permission
+Prerequisites and permission of instructor.

-of instructor.

-Interior Design/Home Furnishing (A.A.S. or Certificate) - This program is designed to prepare students for immediate job placement in the interior design and decorating fields as design assistants, stylists, showroom representatives, design sales associates, Computer Aided Design (CAD) assistants, assistant colorists, and trainees for design publications.
+Design: Interior Design-Home Furnishings (A.A.S.)-This program is designed to prepare students for immediate job placement in the interior design and decorating fields as design assistants, stylists, showroom representatives, design sales associates, Computer Aided Design (CAD) assistants, assistant colorists, and trainees for design publications.
 The program consists of a liberal arts component and technical courses developed in accordance with current industry standards.
 Students are provided with the required skills to work and grow in the field.
 The liberal arts background aids in the pursuit of a four-year degree.
 This program consists of technical courses developed in accordance with industry standards.

-Interior Design/Home furnishings A.A.S.
-Program
+Design: Interior Design-Home Furnishings A.A.S.
+Program Hegis Code: 5012